 A 3kWp system in Portsmouth can expect to save up to 1 tonne of carbon per year.
 That’s equivalent to 113 gallons of petrol being removed from consumption.

 For optimal generation it’s best to install solar panels facing south, at a 30 to 40 degree angle, with no trees or buildings shading them.
 Panels can be installed facing east or west too, but will only work most efficiently during the hours when they receive direct sunlight.
 In the UK, solar panels should not be installed facing north as these won’t receive direct sunlight and not work as efficiently.

-- Soon you will be able to put your Portsmouth postcode into our handy calculator to see how much your home could save.
+- You can put your Portsmouth postcode into our handy calculator to see how much your home could save.

 Find out more about our new Switched On Solar tool.

 - If you don’t think solar panels are right for you please visit our other energy savings advice pages for other ideas for your home or register for a free home energy audit (coming soon).

 4. Different ways to set up your system

 There are several different ways you can set up your solar PV system to work.
 Battery storage enables you to store electricity generated for later use, or an alternative to battery storage, especially if your household hot water use is high and you don’t have a combi boiler, is hot water storage.
 Any excess electricity generation can be used to heat water stored in a tank using an immersion heater.

 - When talking about solar PV, we predominately think of large, square panels, but there are solar tiles and more aesthetic options available which will blend in with your existing roof.
 However, while these are much more discrete, they are typically more expensive than standard panels.

 - Solar panels don’t necessarily have to go on your main roof – you can consider other locations such as a garage, outbuilding or the ground – they can still be connected back to your house.